Badge87/BadgeLogK/README.md

 ```

 ## LogDestination
 LogDestination is a source that will print the logs in different destination.
+Every Log request will be dispatched into every Destination added during setup()

 At the moment there are this destination templates:
 - ConsoleDestination: will print logs inside Logcat.
 You can specify the single row format and the min log level.
 - FileDestination: will print logs inside files.
 You can specify the path, the min log level and the single row format.